xoblite/HAP-NodeJS-accessories/README.md

-# xoblite/HAP-NodeJS-accessories
+## xoblite/HAP-NodeJS-accessories

 _(Nb.
 I started working on [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) accessory plugins a few months back and will be uploading stuff here continuously.
-This readme will therefore also be updated continuously, however the code itself should hopefully be somewhat self-explainable as well... ;) )_
+This readme will therefore also be updated continuously, however the code itself should hopefully be somewhat self-explainable as well...  :wink: )_

 _(image to be added)_

 **SuperSnap_accessory.js**: A multi-purpose tool to deliver snapshot photos and/or images via the HomeKit camera interface.
 Building off a merge and modification of the original HAP-NodeJS camera accessory code, this plugin provides integration with the [Raspberry Pi Camera Module](https://www.raspberrypi.org/products/camera-module-v2/) as well as to "random image" services like [Picsum Photos](https://picsum.photos/), [LoremFlickr](https://loremflickr.com/) and [PlaceIMG](https://placeimg.com/).
-More information to be added later.
+More information to be added here later.

 <img src="http://xoblite.net/images/homekit-plugin-unicorn-phat.png" width="10%" height="10%">

 **Unicorn_pHAT_accessory.js**: Regular light, but also a CPU load meter, Fire, Swirl and Rainbow summoner, Mood indicator, and more!
 That is, quite advanced HomeKit integration for the [Pimoroni Unicorn pHAT](https://shop.pimoroni.com/products/unicorn-phat) for [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/).
 Uses the [rpi-ws281x-native](https://www.npmjs.com/package/rpi-ws281x-native) module to control the Unicorn pHAT, and [needs to run as root](https://www.npmjs.com/package/rpi-ws281x-native#needs-to-run-as-root) since this in turn needs to configure e.g. DMA and PWM to do this.
-More information will be added here later... :)
+More information will be added here later.

 _Hint: Brightness selects display mode:
 <br>1 CPU Load.
 2 CPU History.
 3 Fire.
 4 Swirl.
 5 Rainbow.
 9 (subject to change) Icons. >10 Regular Light.
 For now... ;)_